NateWickstrom/android-rx-firebase-app-kit/README.md

 Work in progress for building a bunch of reusable app components for working with Firebase.

 TODOs:

-Various bugs/todos
-- notification types (new friend / friend request)
-- no network
-- 'Add friend' checks if request sent
+when no device id for user

 Social
 - server side friend cnt
+- 'Add friend' checks if request sent

 Messaging
 - start chat